Phone: (845) 257-3505

 May be repeated for credit

 SOC494.
-Fieldwork in Sociology.
+Internship in Sociology.
 1-15 Credits.

 Student volunteers in the community gain an intellectual and a professional experience that allows them to develop an inside understanding of a particular organization, its clients' needs, and its connection to the larger social structure.
 A minimum grade of C- is required for any course to count toward the Sociology major or minor.